pvdz/zeparser3/tests/testcases/parser/let_declaration/sub_tree/gen/do_no_smeix002fasi/let_x005bxx005d_x003d_y.md

 `````
 throws: Parser error!
-  Unable to ASI inside a do-while statement without a newline
+  It is never valid for an expression statement to begin with `let[`, and a `let` declaration would not be valid here

 do let [x] = y while (a);
        ^------- error
 `````

 ### Strict mode